dipayan-akhuli/sta426-week1/README.md

-## sta426-exercises
+# sta426-exercises

-This repo is for all the exercises of STA426.
+Exercise repo for Statistical Analysis of High-Throughput Genomic and Transcriptomic Data HS2023